This pregame report is brought to you by Colorcast.

 Let’s take a look at some things we can look forward to.

 MATCHUPS AT A GLANCE

-What are you watching for tomorrow?
+What are you watching for on Sunday night?
 What do you think the final outcome will be?
 Let us know in the comments below!